drosadocastro-bit/nova_rag_public/ROADMAP_FAA_CERTIFICATION.md

 ## Conclusion

-NIC is **80% ready for FAA certification today**.
-With Phase 4.0 (2-3 months) and Phase 5.0 (2-3 months), it will be **fully certification-ready** for formal FAA review.
+NIC is **80% ready for certification today**.
+With Phase 4.0 (2-3 months) and Phase 5.0 (2-3 months), it will be **fully certification-ready** for formal review.

-The system is architecturally sound for aviation use with excellent safety foundations.
+The system is architecturally sound for use with excellent safety foundations.
 The remaining work is governance infrastructure to satisfy regulatory requirements, not technical capability improvements.

 **Recommendation**: Proceed with Phase 4.0 implementation.

 ---

-**Document**: NIC FAA Certification Roadmap
+**Document**: NIC Certification Roadmap
 **Date**: January 25, 2026
 **Status**: Ready for Phase 4.0 Planning